Are you thinking of adding a new puppy into your life? Here are some tips that can help you understand how to choose the right one for your family.

 Resident dog behavior expert, Kristy Dilworth offers some good recommendations: “Watch the puppies in the litter first.
 You want to see how they act with their siblings.
 Are they barking, demanding, aggressive, bossy, scared or friendly and curious?
 Are they acting nervous and scared when someone approaches them?
 Don't let the puppy choose you.
 Most families choose the "one" that rushes over and pushes their way to the front.
 They think the "energetic" one will play and be fun.
 The reality is that all puppies will play and show personalities soon, but they might not have completely developed that yet.
 The “energetic” puppy might be a blast to play with for an hour, but when you get them home they could drive you crazy and be harder to manage.
 Most families do best with a choice that is neither the boss of the group nor the timid one.
 Look for a personality that is friendly and curious.”

 And of course, once you get your puppy home it is important to start training them right away.
 Even dogs as young as 8 weeks old can learn basic manners such as sit and stay.
 If you are a first time dog owner or haven’t trained a puppy in a while working with an experienced trainer, such as Smart Dogs, is a great way to get things started off on the right foot!
-To learn more about our in-home training options visit our Services page.
+Learn more about our in-home training.